Pylons/pyramid_cookbook/auth/index.rst

 about using Velruse and Pyramid together to do Google OAuth authentication.

-See Matthew Housden and Chris Davies apex project for any basic and openid authentication such as Google, Facebook, Tweeter and more at https://github.com/cd34/apex.
+See Matthew Housden and Chris Davies apex project for any basic and openid authentication such as Google, Facebook, Twitter and more at https://github.com/cd34/apex.

 Integration with Enterprise Systems